dafny-lang/dafny/docs/DafnyRef/Types.md

 }
 ```

-TODO: The sectino above can use some rewriting, a summary of the
+TODO: The section above can use some rewriting, a summary of the
 defined members of an iterator, and more examples.
 Probably also a redesign.

 <!--